TommyTran732/Windows-Setup/Group Policies/Computer Configuration/Windows Components/Windows Defender SmartScreen.md

 - Explorer -> Configure Windows Defender SmartScreen -> Enabled -> Warn and prevent bypass
 - Microsoft Edge -> Prevent bypassing Windws Defender SmartScreen prompts for sites -> Enabled

 There is also Explorer -> Configure App Install Control that you might want to look into.
+Probably theatre though, it doesn't appear to block anything, or anything meaningful at least.